 The focus on biomarkers in aiding drug development is evident from the emphasis most regulators place on them, due to their role in translational medicine.
-In fact, the FDA has developed programs to help sponsors validate biomarkers.
+The FDA has a Biomarker Qualifcation Program for sponsors who are interested in developing biomarkers.

 However, not all sponsors include biomarkers as a consideration early in the drug development process.
 To maximize the benefits of biomarkers it is beneficial to focus on them in preclinical studies.
 This is the ideal time to determine which biomarkers can help establish efficacy, and whether other biomarkers must be included to monitor safety as the drug moves through development.